 Dizzinformation Anxiety Syndrome: The fear that you might miss/have missed/are missing a highly important dollop of information

 Enlightened Infotainment: To quote myself (humor me, it's not as if anyone else is going around quoting me), "The current, apparently highly popular, practice of talking heads yelling at each other on TV, or at everyone else via the internet, is not enlightened discussion, it's lowest common denominator infotainment.
-This blog strives to create a hybrid, Enlightened Infotainment."
-From Just Who the Hell is This Guy
+This column strives to create a hybrid, Enlightened Infotainment."
+From About

 Geez: An etymological and semanticological nightmare.
 Short for golly gee whiz.
 No longer short for what you might think it is by order of King Crank the first.